hoosierhuy/react18-shopping-cart/README.md

-This ReactJS 18 shopping cart layout for one of my YouTube channel subscriber.
+This ReactJS 18 shopping cart layout is for one of my YouTube channel subscriber.
 Enjoy.